Last updated on: March 15th, 2023

 - A variable/mobile period in which the employee chooses their arrival and departure times, keeping into consideration the daily working hours.

-The working time, including the overtime hours, maybe extended over 48 hours per week, provided the average number of work hours, as calculated for a reference period of 4 calendar months, does not exceed 48 hours per week.
-Labour Code of 2003, § 112 – 118.
+The working time, including the overtime hours, may be extended over 48 hours per week, provided the average number of work hours, as calculated for a reference period of 4 calendar months, does not exceed 48 hours per week.

 Temporary individualized work schedules: Employers can put in place temporary individualized work schedules upon the employee’s request, or by obtaining the employee’s consent.
-If the employer refuses the employee’s request for such a temporary individualized work schedule, it must communicate to the employee the reasons for the refusal within 5 working days, on receiving the request.
+If the employer refuses the employee’s request for such a temporary individualized work schedule, it must communicate to the employee the reasons for the refusal within five working days of receiving the request.
+Labour Code of 2003, § 112 – 118.

-Shift work is a way of organizing the work schedule, according to a certain schedule, including a rotating schedule, and which can be of continuous or discontinuous nature, requiring the employee to perform an activity at different time intervals in relation to a daily or weekly period, arranged by the individual employment contract.
+Shift Work – Shift work is a way of organizing the work schedule, according to a certain schedule, including a rotating schedule, which can be of continuous or discontinuous nature, requiring the employee to perform an activity at different time intervals in relation to a daily or weekly period, arranged by the individual employment contract.
 Shift employee means any employee whose work schedule is part of the shift work program.
 Labour Code of 2003, § 136.

 Overtime

 Any hours worked above 8 hours per day or 40 per week is considered overtime.
 Employees cannot work more than 8 hours of overtime per week.
-Overtime work may not be performed without the agreement of the employee, except for acts of God or urgent works intended to prevent or to eliminate the consequences of an accident.
-The maximum average weekly working hours (including overtime) over a 4-month period cannot exceed 48 hours (08 hours overtime per week).
+Overtime work cannot be performed without the employee’s consent, except in the case of force majeure or for urgent work aimed at preventing accidents or removing the consequences of an accident.

-Pay – Overtime can be compensated by time-off corresponding to the overtime hours, paid in the next 90 calendar days after the performance of work.
-If the compensation by paid time-off is not possible in the next 90 calendar days, the premium pay for overtime shall be negotiated, and shall not be lower than 75% of the basic salary.
-Labor Code of 2003, § 120 – 124.
+If paid compensatory time-off is not possible in the next 90 calendar days, the premium pay for overtime not less than 75% of the basic salary shall be paid.
+Labour Code of 2003, § 120 – 124.

 Night Work

 Night work refers to work performed between 10:00 p.m. and 6:00 a.m.
-An employee is considered as a night employee if :
+An employee is considered a night employee if :

 -